hbctraining/variant_analysis/lessons/07_alignment_QC.md

 #SBATCH -e multiqc_alignment_metrics_%j.err
 ```

-Next, we will load out modules:
+Next, we will load our modules:

 ```
 # Load modules